Citadel to buy power firm Energy Grid in first Japanese acquisition

 The transaction is expected to close in the third quarter of 2024, subject to conditions.
 The deal size has not been disclosed.

-Miami, Florida-based Citadel manages approximately $63 billion in assets and has gained more than 7.5% so far in 2024, according to a person familiar with the matter.
-(Reporting by Anton Bridge in Tokyo Editing by Matthew Lewis)
+Miami, Florida-based Citadel manages approximately $63 billion in assets and its flagship fund has gained more than 7.5% so far in 2024, according to a person familiar with the matter.
+(Reporting by Anton Bridge in Tokyo; Editing by Matthew Lewis and Muralikumar Anantharaman)